VirtusLab/ide-probe/README.md

-By using this library you implicitly accept the terms of the Jetbrains Privacy Policy.
+By using this library, you implicitly accept the terms of the [JetBrains Privacy Policy](https://www.jetbrains.com/legal/docs/privacy/privacy.html).

 #### Description

-Ide Probe is a framework for testing IntelliJ platform plugins.
+IDE Probe is a framework for testing plugins for IntelliJ-based IDEs.
 It can be used both locally and in the CI pipeline.

 The framework itself comprises two components:
 - driver - responsible for controlling the workspace and IDE startup